cfw-guide/dsi.cfw.guide/docs/pl_PL/installing-unlaunch.md

 ## Sekcja II - Instalacja/aktualizacja Unlaunch

 1. Otwórz TWiLight Menu++
-   - Jeśli po raz pierwszy instalujesz program Unlaunch, uruchom ponownie program TWiLight Menu++ za pomocą użytego exploita
+   - If this is your first time installing Unlaunch, relaunch TWiLight Menu++ through the [exploit that you used](launching-the-exploit.html)
    - If you have already installed Unlaunch and are looking to update it, hold <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while booting and select the option labeled `TWiLight Menu++`
    - If several options are labeled `TWiLight Menu++`, select the option in where `BOOT.NDS` is shown at the end of the path on the bottom screen
       - This happens because you are running an older version of TWiLight Menu++, unless you're doing it on purpose, is suggested that you [update your installation](https://wiki.ds-homebrew.com/twilightmenu/updating-dsi)